Chinese Mandarin Language School

 Next course session:

-One evening module per week.
+Modules of one evening per week.

 Wednesday evenings from 7Pm to 9.30 pm

-This lively and dynamic Mandarin course is designed for beginners and will introduce them to learning the language through three aspects: oral, written and Chinese culture.
+This lively and dynamic Mandarin course is intended for beginners and offers a first contact with the language.
+It will introduce them to the learning of this language through three aspects: oral, written and Chinese culture.